telerik/kendo-ui-core/docs/controls/data-management/listbox/overview.md

     </script>
 ```

-### Drag and Drop
+### Dragging and Dropping

-The Kendo Ui ListBox drag and drop functionality can be enabled by setting its [`draggable`](/api/javascript/ui/listbox#configuration-draggable) propery to `true`.
-The drag and drop behaviour can be customized with a `draggable.placeholder` and a `draggable.hint`.
+To enable the drag-and-drop feature of the ListBox, set its [`draggable`](/api/javascript/ui/listbox#configuration-draggable) property to `true`.
+You can also customize the drag-and-drop behavior of the widget by using its `draggable.placeholder` and `draggable.hint` options.

 ##### Example